atsetilam/astarte/doc/pages/user/015-astarte_dashboard.md

 exchanged between Astarte and its peers.

 You can navigate to this section thanks to the side menu of the Dashboard.
-A list of all installed interfaces is displayed, together with their major versions.
+A list of all installed interfaces and their major versions is displayed.

 ![Astarte Dashboard, interface list](assets/astarte-dashboard-interfaces.png)